Elisabeth-A-C/Backpack/README.md

 The genetic algorithm that is used in this program is based on the following concept:

 In the setup-function:
-- Step 1: Generate the 1. and 2. generation randomly.
+- Step 1: Generate the first generation randomly.

 In the draw-function: